KvanTTT/Yandex-Linguistics.NET/README.md

 One can use these API's with default app keys or get them on this page: <http://api.yandex.ru/key/form.xml>

-All API's coveraged with tests in YandexLinguistics.NET.Tests
+All API's covered with tests in YandexLinguistics.NET.Tests.

 ## GUI